-The inference algorithm of F^b{\leq} , as presented in the earlier sections of the paper, relies on the equality of monotypes.
+The inference algorithm of $F{\leq}^b$ , as presented in the earlier sections of the paper, relies on the equality of monotypes.
 Consequently, implicit instantiation cannot employ subtyping between monotypes, which can be limiting, since subtyping between monotypes is pervasive in object-oriented languages.
 Equality of monotypes is basically imposed by the desire to obtain a complete type-inference algorithm, and the choice of greedy instantiation.
 Gladly, it is possible to generalize our definition of monotypes to allow for monotype subtyping, while still having a sound type inference algorithm.

 More inference without completeness.
 We can broaden our definition of monotypes to get more type inference.
-We consider type variables bounded by monotypes to be themselves monotypes in our new variant of F^b{\leq} .
+We consider type variables bounded by monotypes to be themselves monotypes in our new variant of $F{\leq}^{b}$ .
 This is achieved by adding the following rule to the definition of monotypes in Figure 2:

-$$\frac{a \leq A \in \Psi \quad \Psi \vdash^m A}{\Psi \vdash^m a} \text{ MTVarRec}$$
+$$\frac{a \le A \in \Psi \quad \Psi \vdash^{m} A}{\Psi \vdash^{m} a} \text{ MTVarRec}$$

 With this rule, we can accept more programs where implicit instantiation can use type variables with (monotype) bounds.
 This rule also makes the definition of monotypes even less syntactic as now we need to recursively analyze the bounds of type variables to determine whether a type variable is a monotype or not.
 In this design, we still obtain a sound algorithm with respect to the declarative specification, but completeness is lost.
 The algorithmic system behaves similarly to the implementation by Cardelli [1993], where the success or failure of type inference becomes less predictable.
-An example that illustrates the loss of completeness is the subtyping judgment abla, bbla design between the control of the property of th instantiating a with b (as b is regarded as a monotype in the new definition).
-However, it is rejected by algorithmic reduction because the algorithm will solve $\widehat{\alpha}$ to 1 after a two-step reduction.
+An example that illustrates the loss of completeness is the subtyping judgment $\cdot, b \leq 1 \Vdash \forall (a \leq 1). a \rightarrow a \rightarrow a \leq 1 \rightarrow b \rightarrow b$ , which is accepted by the new declarative system by instantiating a with b (as b is regarded as a monotype in the new definition).
+However, it is rejected by algorithmic reduction because the algorithm will solve $\hat{\alpha}$ to 1 after a two-step reduction.